×

 What is it like to retire in Taiwan?

 "Taiwan is a great place for retirees to enjoy their golden years.
 With its warm climate, friendly people, and low cost of living, it is an attractive destination for retirees.
 There is an active expat community in Taiwan, with many retirees from all over the world.
 There are plenty of cultural attractions to explore, such as the National Palace Museum, the National Chiang Kai-shek Memorial Hall, and the National Taiwan Museum.
 There are also plenty of recreational activities to enjoy, such as hiking, biking, and swimming.
 For those looking for nightlife, there are plenty of bars, clubs, and restaurants to explore.
-Taiwan is a great place for retirees to enjoy their retirement years," remarked one retiree in Taiwan.
+Taiwan is a great place for retirees to enjoy their retirement years," commented one retiree living in Taiwan.

 What are the most challenging aspects of retiring in Taiwan?